The scope of representation of the Association, as set out in DFR S.6 includes the pay and conditions of its members

 Membership of the Association is voluntary and open to all serving officers of the Permanent Defence Forces; from 2nd Lieutenant to Colonel and equivalent ranks in the Naval Service.
-Almost 99% of all officers of the Permanent Defence Forces are members of the Association.
+Almost 98% of all officers of the Permanent Defence Forces are members of the Association.
 Cadet membership of the Association is voluntary and open to all cadets of the PDF.
 Cadet membership will not entitle the member to any voting privileges and will not entitle a cadet to a place on any Association committee.

 As an aid to the negotiation process where, at the culmination of the negotiation process, the parties agree to disagree on a particular issue or claim, recourse to an independent third party is available.
 Depending on the nature of the claim, this third party may be a facilitator, arbitrator or adjudicator.